Jazhyc/BSS-Experiment/README.md

 ## Description

-Performs a free recall test for images and words and then measures the performance of a participant
+Performs a free recall test for images and words and then measures the performance of a participant in both categories